 While bathing your cat might not be on the top of your list of fun activities to do with your cat, sometimes it’s a necessary evil.
 Our poor kitties can sometimes suffer from skin conditions that mean they need a medicated bath, while others might decide to roll in something sticky or oily that needs removing.

-If you know you do have to bath your cat, then one way to make the job much easier is by choosing the best shampoo for the job.
+If you know you do have to bathe your cat, then one way to make the job much easier is by choosing the best shampoo for the job.
 Selecting a shampoo specifically designed for cats is an absolute must, as is choosing one designed for your cat’s individual needs.

 There’s a huge choice of cat shampoos to select from, so if you find your eyes glazing over as you look at all the options, we’re here to help.
 We’ve rounded up 10 of the best shampoos on the market today, all designed to help your cat look and feel their best.
 Our reviews include details of each shampoo, as well as pros and cons to help you choose the best one for your cat.